 Save backups of your app data (saved games etc), contacts, calendar entries, Gmail, documents in Google Drive, web browser bookmarks, Google+ photos and more to your Google account.
 Ensure all of your data has been backed up recently by heading over to Settings > Accounts (tap Google) > Select Google account > check everything you want to sync.

 You can also back up your Wi-Fi passwords and other device settings.
 You can find this option under Settings > Backup & reset > Device backup and check Back up to Google Drive.

 2. Back up your photos and videos

 Back up all of your photos and videos to the cloud or manually to your computer.
-To back up to the cloud, you can use a number of cloud storage options, including Dropbox, Flickr, Microsoft OneDrive and Google Photos.
-All of these let you set your device to automatically backup your photos as you take them or only when you’re connected to Wi-Fi.
-If you haven’t signed up for a service already, Flickr, gives you the most free storage—1 Terabyte.
+To back up to the cloud, you can use a number of cloud storage options, but we like Google Photos which gives you free storage for photos up to 20MP in resolution and lets you set your device to automatically backup your photos as you take them or only when you’re connected to Wi-Fi.

 To back up your photos and videos to your computer, you’ll need to connect your phone to your computer.
 If you’ve never connected it before, you may need to install software or drivers.
 If you do, you’ll be prompted through the process.